Main Content

 collapse all

 Type speechClient("wav2vec2.0") into the command line.
-If the pretrained model for wav2vec 2.0 is not installed, the function provides a download link.
-To install the model, click the link to download the file and unzip it to a location on the MATLAB path.
+If the required model files are not installed, then the function throws an error and provides a link to download them.
+Click the link, and unzip the file to a location on the MATLAB path.

-Alternatively, execute the following commands to download the wav2vec 2.0 model, unzip it to your temporary directory, and then add it to your MATLAB path.
+Alternatively, execute the following commands to download and unzip the wav2vec model files to your temporary directory.

 Check that the installation is successful by typing speechClient("wav2vec2.0") into the command line.
-If the model is installed, then the function returns a Wav2VecSpeechClient object.
+If the files are installed, then the function returns a Wav2VecSpeechClient object.

 speechClient("wav2vec2.0")